heremaps/here-data-sdk-typescript/docs/work-with-object-store-layer.md

 ## Publish data to an object store layer

 You can publish data to an [object store layer](https://developer.here.com/documentation/data-user-guide/user_guide/portal/layers/layers.html#object-store-layers) by referencing its key.
+For data of up to 192 MB, use the single part upload method.
+If you want to upload larger amounts of data, use the multipart upload method.

 When you publish new data, old data is overwritten.

-**To publish data to the object store layer:**
+### Publish data using the single part upload method

 1. Create the `RequestBuilder` object.

    For instructions, see [Create RequestBuilder](#create-requestbuilder).

-2. Call the `putBlobByKey` function with the `key`, `data`, `contentLength`, and `layerId` parameters.
+2. Call the `putBlobByKey` function with the layer ID and data key, data length, and content type.

    ```typescript
    const result = await ObjectStoreApi.putBlobByKey(requestBuilder, {